-This is different with respect to existing platform pitch compensation strategies which aim to decouple rotor and platform dynamics.
-The difference is underlined by the values of k{β} , which is negative for the new control strategy, while it is positive for the ones existing in literature.
+This is different with respect to the existing platform pitch compensation strategies, which aim to decouple rotor and platform dynamics.
+The difference is underlined by the value of k{β} , which is negative for the new control strategy, while it is positive for the ones existing in the literature.
 For each FOWT system, some iterations are necessary in order to find the optimum value for ζ{plt} .
-The performances of the ζ{plt} -fixed strategy are tested analytically and numerically by considering an OpenFAST numerical twin of the Umaine IEA15MW FOWT.
-For a test representative of the DLC1.2, the ζ{plt} -fixed strategy allows to reduce the loads at the tower foundation interface for all the considered wind speeds, without significant losses in terms of power production.
+The performances of the ζ{plt} fixed strategy are tested analytically and numerically by considering an OpenFAST numerical twin of the UMaine IEA 15 MW FOWT.
+For a test representative of the DLC1.2, the ζ{plt} -fixed strategy allows us to reduce the loads at the tower foundation interface for all the considered wind speeds, without significant losses in terms of power production.
 When compared to a strategy considering a constant platform pitch compensation, it reduces fatigue damage by about 20 %, underlining the benefit of considering a k{β} that adapts to the wind speed and the different wind turbine operations.
 The damage analysis shows a remarkable gain in terms of fatigue lifetime of the structure but also an increase in the use of the blade pitch bearing.

-This work highlights the importance of defining proper controller strategies for FOWT in order to reduce loads on the structure or improve the performance.
-Accordingly, it is useful in helping the industry to achieve the objective in terms of LCOE reduction.
+This work highlights the importance of defining proper controller strategies for FOWTs in order to reduce loads on the structure or to improve the performance.
+Accordingly, it is useful for helping the industry to achieve its objective in terms of LCOE reduction.